ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 Questions -- None

-Unit test in place? -- No. Have some code that produces graphs of the output of get_modelable_entity_draws, which we can manually compare to epi viz, but I would to figure out how to automatically compare the output of get_modelable_entity_draws to what's in epi viz.
+Unit test in place? -- No. Don't think it's necessary, since this function merely pulls draws from the database and then filters a dataframe so that only one measure is included in the output and that only the years in b/w the simulation year start and year end are included in the df.

 generate_ceam_population